masato1122/Examples_QE/README.md

 git clone https://github.com/masato1122/Examples_QE.git
 ```

-If you don't have ``git`` command, download zip file and unzip under the directory you like.
+If you don't have ``git`` command, download a zip file and unzip under the directory you like.

 Band structure